dietmarja/curriculum_generator/README.md

 # Digital Sustainability Curriculum Generator (DSCG) - 3-Tier Framework

 A comprehensive toolkit for generating, analyzing, and evaluating modular, outcome-based curricula for digital sustainability education.
-The DSCG now supports a revolutionary **3-tier architecture** with Nano credentials, Microcredentials, and Modules, providing unprecedented granularity and flexibility in curriculum design across EQF levels 4-8.
+The DSCG now supports a new **3-tier architecture** with Nano credentials, Microcredentials, and Modules, providing unprecedented granularity and flexibility in curriculum design across EQF levels 4-8.

 ## Overview

-The enhanced 3-Tier Curriculum Framework provides the most sophisticated approach to curriculum design and management available, allowing for atomic-level control over educational content while maintaining coherence across different levels of learning complexity.
+The enhanced 3-Tier Curriculum Framework provides a sophisticated approach to curriculum design and management available, allowing for atomic-level control over educational content while maintaining coherence across different levels of learning complexity.
 This framework supports both full educational programs and specific micro-credential pathways with seamless integration across all three tiers.

 ### Framework Architecture